DIKU-EDU/remarks/README.md

 remarks.
 This makes both spreadsheets and mere text-files ill-suited for marking student work.
-Although [org-mode](http://orgmode.org/) can solve this problem to a great extent, it becomes a heavy tool in the light of having to mark hundreds of students in a distributed fashion.
+Although [org-mode](http://orgmode.org/) can solve this problem to a great extent, it becomes a heavy tool in the light of having to mark hundreds of students in a distributed, decentralized fashion.
 With org-mode, everything is in one file, while global, intra-student statistics are not needed until all the students have been fully marked.

 ## Design Goals